 Microwave safe glass containers

-Here are some great microwave safe glass containers that I have used at home and work well in the microwave to reheat a pre-cooked meal.
+Here are some great microwave safe glass containers that I have used at home and work.
+These are easy to microwave and reheat a pre-cooked meal.

 Pyrex container come in a range of sizes and the new ones are made from borosilicate glass.
 This is tough, comes with a tight fitting lid and can be microwaved.
 Always open the corner of the lid to allow steam to escape before microwaving.